Warning: Late repayment can cause you serious money problems. For help, go to moneyhelper.org.uk

 Understanding deductions

-Grasping what deductions you can expect from your earnings is a vital part of fully understanding your pay.
+Understanding what deductions you can expect to be made from your earnings is a vital part of fully understanding your pay.

 The two main deductions that you can expect to see on your payslip are tax and National Insurance.